paulranum11/SPLiT-Seq_demultiplexing/README.md

 STEP3 (UMI Extraction): Time elapsed = 4hrs 52min 14sec

-NOTE: Speed is dependant on the size of the input files, the amount of memory allocated using `-s`, and the number of cores used.
+NOTE: Speed is dependant on the size of the input files, the amount of memory allocated using `-t`, and the number of cores used.

 # Benchmarking Output
 Updated: Feb_11_2019